Francis Sultana: Philanthropy

 Francis Sultana sat on the Board for Rebuilding Childhoods for the NSPCC for eight years and oversaw the Pop Art Ball, the Surrealist Ball and the Neo-Romantic Gala at Masterpiece.
 He currently sits on the International Council of the Victoria & Albert Museum for whom he chaired the Design Fund which supported the acquisition of contemporary design objects at the V&A from 2011 to 2015.
 The Fund has enabled the museum to purchase a number of notable objects by designers such as Joris Laarman, Fredrikson Stallard, Hella Jongerius and nendo.
 Sultana also sits on the International Council of the Design Museum and is co-head of the Cultural and Social Affairs Committee for the Serpentine Galleries, London.
-He is co-President of the jury for Pavilion of Art and Design London and is a jury member of PAD Paris.
-Francis is a founder patron of the British Fashion Council Foundation.
+He was co-president of the jury for Pavilion of Art and Design London and is a jury member of PAD Paris.